q231950/the-stubborn-network/README.md

 > A Swifty clean stubbing machine.

-**The Stubborn Network** makes your SwiftUI development more efficient and UI tests more reliable by stubbing responses of your network requests.
-It makes it easy to record new stubs and takes the pressure from your backend during UI testing.
+**The Stubborn Network** makes your _SwiftUI development more efficient_ and _UI tests more reliable_ by stubbing responses of your network requests.
+It makes it _easy to record new stubs_ and takes the pressure from your backend during UI testing.
 It speeds things up!
 You can find usage examples in [The Stubborn Network Demo](https://github.com/q231950/the-stubborn-network-demo).

-Stub network responses for stability and speed things up in
+Helps you test and debug:

 - 👮🏻‍♀️ [Unit Tests](https://github.com/q231950/the-stubborn-network/tree/improve-api#unit-tests)
 - 🕵🏽‍♂️ [UI Tests](https://github.com/q231950/the-stubborn-network/tree/improve-api#ui-tests)